When Libby Swenson was in her early twenties, she witnessed real injustice and oppression for the first time.

 “Continue to remember those in prison as if you were together with them in prison, and those who are mistreated as if you yourselves were suffering.”
 Hebrews 13:3 NIV

-To learn how you can help change the story for someone in the process of being trafficked visit here.
+To learn more about how you can help us be there for someone in the process of being trafficked, visit here.
 By joining forces with us, you can help us intervene in those critical moments to stop innocent people like Asha from being trafficked and change the story of their lives.

 *All content, data, and statistics current at the date and time of publishing.
 Some locations omitted and names changed for the security and privacy of those involved.